voxpupuli/puppet-icinga2/README.md

 ### Enabling Features

 Each Icinga 2 feature can be enabled or disabled by using the according classes.
-In addition to that, there is a set of default features that are enabled by default: `[ 'checker', 'mainlog', 'notification' ]`
+Additionally there is a set of default features that are enabled by default: `[ 'checker', 'mainlog', 'notification' ]`

-The default set of features can be changed by setting the `features` parameter:
+The default set of features can be changed with the `features` parameter:

 ``` puppet
 class { '::icinga2':